parsampsh/adminx/doc/03_frontend_layout_customization.md

 Actually, the `$core->url()` method returns something like this: `<admin-panel-base-route>/<the-route>`. for example `$core->url('/some/place')` returns `/admin/some/place`.

 ## 4. Menu
-You can show admin panel menu under this structure:
+You can show admin panel menu with this structure:

 ```blade
 @foreach($core->get_menu() as $item)